View printer-friendly version.

 4. Executive Sessions of Independent Directors

-The nonmanagement directors generally meet without the CEO or other members of management present at each regular Board meeting except during the month of the annual CEO performance review, which is itself conducted in an executive session of nonmanagement directors.
-In addition, the nonmanagement directors may meet without the CEO or other members of management present at anytime during any Board meeting upon the request of the Lead Director.
+The independent directors generally meet in executive session without the CEO or other members of management present at each regular Board meeting.
+The independent directors also meet in executive session to conduct the annual CEO performance review.
+In addition, the independent directors may meet without the CEO or other members of management present at any time during any Board meeting upon the request of the Lead Director.
 Executive sessions are presided over by the Lead Director, who shall determine the agenda for such sessions in consultation with other directors.
 After each executive session, the Lead Director shall provide feedback to the CEO, as appropriate.

 5. Board Leadership; Lead Director